- The wider security situation

 The DAAD recommends that higher education institutions should develop a robust network of trusted individuals at the partner institution in-country, before during and after any stay abroad.
 Such trusted individuals should be included in contact, emergency and response chains.
 Acting in a culturally sensitive way and employing intercultural skills are indispensable in such cases.
 For example, partners may be sensitive about risks, threats and conflict situations, and directly addressing such topics can put partners in difficult situations or even expose them to risk themselves.
 Furthermore, partners abroad may find it very challenging to explicitly articulate experiential knowledge and everyday behaviour and to include such issues in instructions for visitors.
 In some cultures, it may be taboo to tell guests how they should behave or what they are not allowed to do.

-A concrete example of this may be found in the following example from the DAAD’s guide to developing robust structures in German-African higher education cooperation projects.
-‘Each of the partners has a different perspective on the project planning.
+A concrete example of this may be found in the following example from the DAAD’s ‘Guide to developing robust structures in German-African higher education cooperation projects’. (in German): ‘Each of the partners has a different perspective on the project planning.
 They know the systems and customs of how their own university goes about its business.
 ‘Collaborative thinking’ will bring some of the unknown variables to light that can then be accounted for in the timetable and cost planning.
 One project leader described the following situation: A group of students wanted to conduct field research in a certain area.
 However, there was one issue that neither they nor the project leadership understood, and which only emerged in the country of the partner university: this area was also part of the natural habitat of lions.
 Guards had to be employed in order to guarantee the safety and security of the students.
 Their salaries had not been included in the original budget plan.’

 C. Health